Advertisement

 Miscarriage or pregnancy complications

 It's important to note that if someone knows they’re pregnant and experiences irregular bleeding, it doesn’t necessarily mean it’s a miscarriage.
-Spotting during pregnancy isn’t uncommon and can happen at any time.
-But if you’re pregnant and you experience spotting, call your HCP to discuss your symptoms.
+Spotting during pregnancy is fairly common and can happen at any time.
+But if you’re pregnant and you experience spotting, it's still important to call your HCP to discuss your symptoms.

 8 / 8